 Direct-to-consumer lab testing; No doctor referral or insurance necessary

 Comprehensive and easy-to-use website

 110% price guarantee

 About Our Ultimate STD Panel (With Early HIV & Trich)

 Note: Fasting is not required for this test.

-Our all-inclusive, FDA-approved STD testing panel includes testing for 11 sexually transmitted diseases/infections.
+Our all-inclusive, FDA-approved / cleared STD testing panel includes testing for 11 sexually transmitted diseases/infections.
 This STD test panel requires a blood draw and a urine sample, and tests for 3 common bacterial STDs, 7 viral STDs and 1 common STD caused by a parasitic protozoan.